rheedwahn/api-boiler-plate/README.md

 For first time installation, after successful start of the containers, you ll need to go into the app container with the command `docker-compose exec api_boiler_plate bash` and run the following :
 * `php artisan migrate`
-* `php artisan passport:install --uuid`  this will prompt for the re run of the migration
+* `php artisan passport:install --uuids`  this will prompt for the re run of the migration
 * `php artisan db:seed`